RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CinemaReverse.md

 This class models a very basic and straightforward cinema voucher.
 The appropriate programming task might be formulated as:

-Implemeent a Java class to model a basic cinema voucher.
+Implement a Java class to model a basic cinema voucher.
 The primary attribute is the value of the voucher, that will be defined by the constructor.
 There shall be a class attribute to store the company name that issues these vouchers.
 The voucher shall be used to pay a  ticket for a standard seat price or a special price.
 It shall be possible to get the current remaining value of the voucher and to get a string information of the voucher.
 Implement the appropriate methods and a main-method to demonstrate the class usage.

 | **Learning objective**                         | **Task type**     | **Complexity** |